 FERPA Consent to Release: The online process to authorize release of nondirectory education records to a third party.
 See FERPA Consent to Release.

 CU Guest Access: Allows students to grant read-only online access to select third parties.
-If a student has established CU Guest Access for a third party, but not FERPA consent to release, you cannot release any FERPA-protected information.
+If a student has established CU guest access for a third party, but not FERPA consent to release, you cannot release any FERPA-protected information.
 See CU Guest Access.

 Full Privacy: An option for students to restrict the release of their directory information.
 These students are identified in Campus Solutions with a red "private" label.
-If asked for information about a student on full privacy, school officials must tell the requestor, "I have no information on that person."
+If asked for information about a student on full privacy, school officials must tell the requester, "I have no information on that person."